MarkMCFC/Stream-Proxy/README.md

 Create a new Space
 Choose any name and set Docker as type
 Leave Public and create the Space
-Go to the top right → ⋮ → Files → upload DockerfileHF renaming it Dockerfile Finally go to ⋮ → Embed this Space to get the Direct URL
+Go to the top right → ⋮ → Files → upload Dockerfile
+Finally go to ⋮ → Embed this Space to get the Direct URL

+☁️ <dev>Deploy to Render</dev>

+Go to Projects → Deploy a Web Service → Public Git Repo Enter the repo: https://github.com/nzo66/tvproxy → Connect Give it a name of your choice
+Set Instance Type to Free
+Click on Deploy Web Service